OmegaAlfa7/dbus-shelly-em-smartmeter/README.md

 ## Install & Configuration
 ### Preparation steps:
-setup MQTT broker in Home Assistant setup Shelly EM to broadcast MQTT (gen 1 Shelly cannot simultaneously send data to Cloud, unfortunately) enable MQTT in GX-device (and TCP-modbus too?
-Not sure if this is really necessary) in GX-device: Setup access as superuser
+-setup MQTT broker in Home Assistant
+-setup Shelly EM to broadcast MQTT (gen 1 Shelly cannot simultaneously send data to Cloud, unfortunately) -enable MQTT in GX-device (and TCP-modbus too?
+Not sure if this is really necessary) -in GX-device: Setup access as superuser
-Setup the GX-device (and Multiplus inverter/charger), incl. the ESS assistant Use Putty to login to the GX-device as "root"
+-Setup the GX-device (and Multiplus inverter/charger), incl. the ESS assistant -Use Putty to login to the GX-device as "root"
-Use Putty to excecute command below
+-Use Putty to excecute command below

 ### Get the code
 Just grap a copy of the main branche and copy them to a folder under `/data/` e.g. `/data/dbus-shelly-1pm-pvinverter`.